This page lists tropes applying to specific characters in the Chernobyl miniseries.

 - They Call Me Mister Tibbs: Initially snaps at Legasov for calling him Boris, though they are later on a First-Name Basis.

 - Token Good Teammate: For the Soviet government in general.
 Legasov says as much, noting that they accidentally send the one good man to Chernobyl instead of the many more selfish people.

-- The Watson: Doesn't know the first thing about atomic physics, necessitating Legasov to explain it to him so he can do his job.
-By the time of the trial, he has familiarized himself with enough of the science that he can eloquently and completely explain the precise functions of a nuclear reactor, with Legasov taking over the minute details of the disaster.
+- The Watson: Doesn't know the first thing about atomic physics, requiring Legasov to explain it to him so he can do his job (and the audience can understand the show).
+By the time of the trial, he has familiarized himself with enough of the science that he can eloquently and completely explain the precise functions of a nuclear reactor, with Legasov taking over for the minute details of the disaster.

 - Your Days Are Numbered: It is revealed in the final episode that he has contracted a fatal malady (presumably some kind of lung cancer, seeing as how he is now coughing up blood) due to his extended exposure to radiation at the Chernobyl site.

 Doctor Ulana Khomyuk, nuclear physicist, Belarusian Institute for Nuclear Energy

 Nuclear physicist working in Belarus four hundred kilometers from Chernobyl who realizes something has gone dangerously wrong, somewhere, when radiological alarms go off in her lab and the detected isotopes could only come from a nuclear reactor.
 When local authorities are unwilling to act, she jumps in a car and drives to Chernobyl to learn the truth, and warn whoever's in charge they may inadvertently trigger an even bigger disaster.